-Whether you are an owner operator, mining services contractor or somewhere in between, you can unlock hidden cash from the materials in your supply chain.
+Whether you’re an owner, operator, or mining services contractor, maximising efficiency and profitability is key.
+There is an opportunity to unlock hidden cash from the materials in your supply chain.

-Even if you hold $50m in inventory or $500m in inventory, you can improve your EBIT performance by generating value from your materials, including components, spare parts, consumables and GET.
+Whether you hold $50m or $500m in inventory, you can improve your EBIT (Earnings Before Interest and Tax) performance by maximising value from your materials, including components, spare parts, consumables and ground engaging tools (GET).

-A reduction of $30m in inventory holdings, or an expense free realization of $10m to the balance sheet can go a long way to delivering for owners and shareholders.
+A reduction of $30m in inventory holdings, or an expense free realisation of $10m to the balance sheet can go a long way to delivering enhanced value.

 Uncovering the hidden cost of poor materials management in mining

-We identify and permanently resolve the key root causes of materials margin leakage including:
+To effectively combat these challenges, it is essential to identify and permanently resolve the root causes of materials margin leakage:

 Assets and Maintenance Strategy